ukjiemeitao/JiemeitaoRepository/README.md

 ukjiemeitao taobao product uploader

-Download ShopStyle product into database and transform it to taobao format and upload it to taobao oneline shop.
+Download ShopStyle product into database and transform it to taobao format and upload it to taobao online shop.